-There’s a huge debate among filmmakers as to whether film school is necessary in this instantly available information age.
-If I have a question about how to key a green screen or animate a 3D bird into a scene the answer is available with a couple clicks.
+There’s a huge debate among filmmakers as to whether film school is necessary for this instantly available information age.
+If I have a question about how to key a green screen or animate a 3D bird into a scene the answer is available with a couple of clicks.
 Besides that, even formal filmmaking courses are now publicly available for free.
 (Such as this free film school from MIT).

 As a young man just turned on to film, I was passionate about the art and craft of film and almost immediately began to work in a professional studio as a cameraman and editor.

 While I didn’t attend a formal film school, my hunger for more led me to attend every film/ graphic design/ multimedia class offered by my local community college.